wp-plugins/vebra-properties/readme.txt

 * 2014-12-09 : Move google geolocation to client side to avoid usage quota restrictions
 * 2014-12-23 : Fix to update (make sure properties are deleted), Exclude Let and Sold properties from listing, Minor update to Google geolocate to make it more reliable
 * 2015-02-17 : Added Rent Filter
+* 2015-03-02 : Added branch details to default templates and feed